malkhamis-panw/gaia/doc/documentation.md

 The datapath type that this processing unit must implement according to the rendered policy:
 - `Default`: This policy is not making a decision for the datapath.
-- `Aporeto`: The Defender is managing and handling the datapath.
+- `Aporeto`: The enforcer is managing and handling the datapath.
-- `EnvoyAuthorizer`: The Defender is serving Envoy-compatible gRPC APIs that for example can be used by an Envoy proxy to use the Microsegmentation PKI and implement Microsegmentation network policies.
-NOTE: The Defender is not owning the datapath in this case.
+- `EnvoyAuthorizer`: The enforcer is serving Envoy-compatible gRPC APIs that for example can be used by an Envoy proxy to use the Microsegmentation PKI and implement Microsegmentation network policies.
+NOTE: The enforcer is not owning the datapath in this case.
 It is merely providing an authorizer API.

 ##### `dependendServices`